 However, others question the validity of these claims, citing the lack of hard evidence and the difficulty of proving that turtles are indeed experiencing altered states of consciousness.
 Furthermore, some experts argue that the observed behavior of these turtles could simply be a reaction to the unpleasant taste or texture of the jellyfish, rather than any psychoactive properties.
 Ultimately, until more research is done on this topic, the debate surrounding the claims of “high” turtles due to jellyfish ingestion is likely to continue.

-More to Explore: Where Are The Turtles The Office?
+More to Explore: Are Turtles Good Luck?

 The Future of Research on Jellyfish-Turtle Interactions and Conservation Efforts